su1s/e2m3u2bouquet/README.md

 ## Prerequisites
 EPG-Importer plugin is required.
 This should be available in the plugin feed or already installed.

 N.B.
 OpenPLi may need additional packages installed.
-If you attempt to run the script and get an error about missing modules please run
+If you attempt to download the picons and you'll get an massege in log about missing modules, please inastall it
 ```
 opkg update
-opkg install python-image python-imaging python-argparse
+opkg install python-image python-imaging
 ```

 ## How to install